 The POC makes the field strength visible at every position.
 That makes it child’s play to find the best position for the transponder.

 The compact design including integrated antennas means it is possible to connect standard power and data lines to the readers by means of a single connector.

 All products are made in Germany.
 Their function and quality are developed, produced and tested to the highest standards.

 In addition to the encrypted deister “smart frame” for data security the windscreen transponder for vehicles identification features a vignette/sticker function; this is an additional safety measure to prevent the transponder being torn off.

 The specially developed antenna facilitates optimum ranges through the windscreen as far as 7 m using a TSU 200 reader.
 To achieve a constant range in conjunction with different vehicle types the transponder is also equipped with a function to adapt the range.
 For instance, RRD stickers are affixed to the marked positions.
 This function makes it possible to reduce the identification range by either 66% or 33%.
 That ensures it is possible to identify different types of vehicles at the same distance to the reader.

 - Fraud proof – tear proof

 - “Smart frame” – data security

 Distinguishing features of our TSU readers include extremely robust die-cast aluminium housing and the compact design with integrated antenna.
-The TSU200 boasts a range of 7 m, the TSU100 3 m.
+The TSU200 boasts a range of 7 m.